A Timeline of Health Care Cuts and Changes

 - Provincial Government announces that 23 rural EMS stations will close affected communities such as Oak Lake (60km outside Brandon) voicing concerns about the cut.

-- After more than 25 years, Salem Home in Winkler is ends its Adult Day programming as Provincial cutbacks continue to hit Southern Health.
+- After more than 25 years, Salem Home in Winkler ends its Adult Day programming as Provincial cutbacks continue to hit Southern Health.
 The Adult Day Program offered recreation activities and congregate meal services for seniors in the community.

 - Provincial Government cancels a subsidy that offers affordable airfare to escorts of Northern Manitoban patients who fly to Winnipeg for medical appointments - $1 million